-The following outlines the standard publication process for manuscripts submitted to Individual Differences Research (IDR).
-Our goal is to maintain a fair, transparent, and efficient workflow from initial submission through online publication.
-Authors are encouraged to review this section alongside the Peer Review, Manuscript Guidelines, and Publication Policies pages for complete information.
+A goal goal of IDRP is to maintain a fair, transparent, and efficient workflow from initial submission through online publication.
+For more complete information, authors are encouraged to review this section alongside the publisher Peer Review and Publication Ethics policies as well as the Author Guidelines pages for each journal.
+The following outlines the standard publication process for manuscripts submitted to IDRP journals.

 1. Submission and Editorial Screening

-All manuscripts are submitted through the journal’s online submission page.
-Upon receipt, the editor conducts an initial screening to determine suitability for the journal’s scope, adherence to formatting requirements, and compliance with ethical and scientific standards.
+All manuscripts are submitted using the journal’s online submission process.
+Authors confirm originality, ethical compliance, and agreement with policies.
+Upon receipt, the editor conducts an initial screening to determine suitability for the journal’s aims and scope, adherence to formatting requirements, and compliance with ethical and scientific standards.
 Manuscripts that meet these basic criteria proceed to peer review.

 2. Peer Review

-For further details, see the Peer Review page.
+For further details and what reviewers are instructed to look for, see the Peer Review page.

 3. Editorial Decision